Huzama Habayeb: Novels

 In January 2016, and through AIRP, Huzama Habayeb got her third novel published.
-The novel, which is titled "Velvet" (مُخْمَل), illustrates the intriguing realm of Palestinian camps in an unapologetic, profound, brutally honest way.
-It depicts the Palestinian camp in its raw form and exposes its never-before revealed verities, devoid of any embellishments or masking by the prioritized Palestinian cause.
-It addresses the "social, economic, and even cultural" woes and concerns devoid of ethical theorization, shunning spurious ideals and clichéd principles.
-It won the 2017 Naguib Mahfouz Medal for Literature.
+The novel, which is titled "Velvet" (مُخْمَل), depicts Palestinian camps in a realistic style, addressing "social, economic, and even cultural" woes while avoiding sentimental clichés.
+The novel's heroine, who is named Hawwa (the Arabic equivalent of "Eve"), perseveres through a series of shattering incidents and fulfills her desires despite the merciless odds.
+"Velvet" won the 2017 Naguib Mahfouz Medal for Literature.